-In partnership with community based organizations, our Girls Advancement (Wezesha Vijana) program introduces new adolescent girls, their mothers, and male peers to reproductive health rights, puberty, hygiene, personal safety, social support and financial literacy in safe spaces.
+In partnership with community based organizations, our Girls Advancement (Wezesha Vijana) Program introduces adolescent girls, their mothers, and male peers to reproductive health rights, puberty, hygiene, personal safety, social support and financial literacy.
 Our data demonstrates a direct impact on healthier girls’ choices, improved school attendance, and academic performance.

 Accelerated Learning in the Classroom has two strong components:

 student centered teachers’ training and digital technology into rural classrooms.
 This program is a learner-centered educational model to elevate quality of teaching and to foster the development of critical thinking skills for students.

 In The News: Teach ‘fathers of tomorrow’ to keep girls in school today, study shows Read More

 JUNE 15 /17

 PRESS RELEASE: Educating Boys About Gender Violence in Africa Improves Educational Performance for Girls.
 Read More

 WASHINGTON EXAMINER PUBLICATION – An educated girl will change the world!